spree/spree/frontend/README.md

 Customizing
 -------

-Running the above `spree_bootstrap_frontend:install` command copies the stylesheet to `app/assets/stylesheets/spree/frontend/spree_bootstrap_frontend.css.scss`.
+Running the above `spree_frontend:install` command copies the stylesheet to `app/assets/stylesheets/spree/frontend/spree_frontend.css.scss`.
 Use this as your base stylesheet and edit as required.

 To style your spree store just override the bootstrap 3 variables.
 The full list of bootstrap variables can be found [here](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_variables.scss).
 You can override these by simply redefining the variable before the `@import` directive.
 For example: